 We are now in a position to combine our results to obtain the factorized and RG-improved expression for the \blnu\ decay amplitude without additional soft photon emission.
+We stress that this is an unphysical, scale-dependent quantity, which is nevertheless a well-defined in our framework.
 We eliminate the HQET parameter $F_\mathrm{QCD}$ in terms of the $B$-meson decay constant $f_B$ defined in pure QCD, which can be calculated with high accuracy using lattice QCD.
 The relevant relation is

 which holds up to power corrections of $\mathcal{O}(\Lambda_\mathrm{QCD}/m_b)$ \cite{Neubert:1992fk}.
 The subscript ``QCD'' on the hard functions indicates that they must be evaluated setting $\alpha\to 0$.
 We then write the decay amplitude in the form